 11. Institutions for which the total notional amount referenced by derivatives as defined in paragraph 8 exceeds 10 billion € shall report the cells referred to in paragraph 13, even though their derivatives share does not fulfil the conditions described in paragraph 10.

-The entry criteria of Article 4 of this Regulation shall not apply for paragraph 4.
+The entry criteria of Article 4 of this Regulation shall not apply..
 Institutions shall start reporting information from the next reporting reference date where they have exceeded the threshold on one reporting reference date.

 12. Institutions are required to report the cells referred to in paragraph 14 if any of the following conditions is met: